ai-music/webdaw/README.md

 To invoke the application, simply navigate to [https://ai-music.github.io/webdaw/](https://ai-music.github.io/webdaw/).

-End-user documentation is accesible from the _Help_ menu inside the application.
+End-user documentation is accessible from the _Help_ menu inside the application.

 ![WebDAW Screenshot](./notes/images/screenshot.png)